aervxa/._./KDE_personal.md

 - `kcalc` (calculator)
 - `kclock` (clock app for alarms and so on)
 - `kwrite` (i need a notepad like thing to type on)

+Things that include it's .config but doesn't need it's own section:

+> If you just installed the package, feel free to overwrite the config files

+- `spectacle` ((config)[.config/spectaclerc])